DHTMLX/docs-suite/docs/grid/usage.md

     data: dataset
 });
 ~~~

-     - you can also combine columns' ids, functions and configuration objects.
-Such an approach provides a flexible control over the grouping order by applying static values for some columns and dynamic values calculated by a function for other columns
+You can also *combine columns' ids, functions and configuration objects*.
+Such an approach provides a flexible control over the grouping order by applying static values for some columns and dynamic values calculated by a function for other columns:

 ~~~jsx {7-12}
 const grid = new dhx.Grid("grid_container", {
     columns: [